Incident Investigation: Importance, Step-by-Step Guide, Training

 When should incident investigations occur?

-Employees must report incidents very soon after they occur, and employers must conduct incident investigations in a timely manner.
+Employees must report incidents very soon after they occur, and employers must conduct incident investigations on time.

 The timeliness of reporting and investigating is crucial.
 If an employee reports an incident weeks after it occurred, it can have an impact on the investigation.
 Witnesses may forget crucial details after some time and physical evidence may already be tampered with.
 Not only can this prolong the investigation, but it can also affect the accuracy of the outcome.